gaidis18/darkskull/README.md

 -m or --mail: e-mail you want to receive the information.(Example: -m mail@address)

--d or --directory: directory that will do the search.(Example: --directory ../)
+-d or --directory: directory that will do the search.(Example: --directory ./Documents/example or ../../Downloads/example)